laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_create_new_notes.md

 *Use case: Add a note for a certain note type, without moving the note later*

 - Expand the left sidebar and active the **File explorer** panel, if not yet
-- Navigate to the corresponding note folder
+- Navigate to the note folder
 - Right-click the note folder and create a **new note** using the context menu
 - Change the file name
 ![image-20220814142854247](images/image-20220814142854247.png)

-## Click on the days or weeks on the Calendar panel
+## Click on the day or week on the Calendar panel

 - Expand the right sidebar and active the **calendar** panel, if not yet
 - Click on the day or on the week to create a new note